SolidLabResearch/Challenges/reports/agent-that-syncs-pods-and-google-sheets.md

 - We did not include Solid authentication in this agent because we have done authentication in other challenges, and it is not crucial for this challenge.
-  [This](https://github.com/SolidLabResearch/google-sheet-sync/issues/13) is the corresponding issue.
+  [This](https://github.com/SolidLabResearch/google-sheet-sync/issues/13) is the corresponding issue to implement this.

 ## User flow